uboot/CarND-Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
+The validation set helped to determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by training the model with more epochs and looking at the performance of the training set versus the validation set.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.